I Need You (album)

 I Need You is a compilation album by American recording artist LeAnn Rimes.
 The album was first released on January 30, 2001, through Curb Records to help satisfy Rimes's recording contract obligations following her issuance of a lawsuit against the label.
 The original release of the album consists of four previously released soundtrack appearances alongside six new tracks.
 Rimes publicly disowned the album just days after its release, but despite her comments, Curb continued to promote the record and released three singles in support of the album.
 The album was re-released on March 26, 2002, with four additional remixes and the new recording "Light the Fire Within".

 I Need You received mixed reviews from music critics, who noted Rimes's gradual move away from country and towards pop-leaning adult contemporary music.
 In the United States, the album peaked at number one on the Billboard Top Country Albums chart and reached number ten on the Billboard 200.
 Internationally, it peaked at number four on the Finnish Albums Chart, number ten on the Canadian Albums Chart, and number eleven on both the Austrian Albums Chart and the Irish Album Chart.
 I Need You was certified platinum in the United States and Canada and was certified gold in four further countries.

 The album contains the hit singles "Written in the Stars", "I Need You", and "Can't Fight the Moonlight", which were released as singles from soundtracks prior to the album's release.
-The latter was a major hit worldwide, reaching the top of the charts in the United Kingdom and Australia, but only peaked at number 71 in the United States in its initial release.
-Following the release of I Need You, Curb Records released "But I Do Love You" and "Soon" as singles; both songs were also featured on soundtracks.
+The latter was a major hit worldwide, reaching the top of the charts in the United Kingdom and Australia.
+Following the release of I Need You, Curb Records released "But I Do Love You" and "Soon" as singles; both songs were also included on soundtracks.
 Internationally, "I Need You" served as the second single from the album.
 The record was further promoted with a re-release of "Can't Fight the Moonlight" in 2001; the song would go on to peak at number 11 in the United States in 2002.